Mount investing $1.3 million in improvements this summer

 The remaining classrooms on the second floor, Richer said, will be finished next summer.

-Deslandes Construction of Warwick has been contracted to perform most of the work, with the exception of the arena roof, which is being done by Weathershield, Inc. of Milford, Mass.
+Deslandes Construction of Warwick is performing most of the work, with the exception of the arena roof, which is being done by Weathershield, Inc. of Milford, Mass.

 The work is part of an ongoing effort to upgrade the academy.
 It began when the gymnasium was built in 1999 and the school - which historically enrolled around 700 students - the same number it has right now, added classroom space to increase capacity.